dannystaple/dannystaple.github.io/_posts/2007-06-13-silent-computer-upgrade-part-ii.md

 The Sempron CPU already in the machine was, as mentioned earlier, getting pretty hot.
 I was using it with a genuine AMD Cooler and the heat transfer pad already present on it.

 I unclipped the cooler, and normally a gentle tug should free them of the CPU/Bracket.
 However, it was stuck fast.
-The heat transfer compound was very thin, and had also hardened somewhat.
+The heat transfer compound was thin, and had also hardened somewhat.
 The problem with Socket 754 and later CPU's is that the plastic bracket the cooler clips in does not allow access to the CPU free lever.

 I had a choice of trying to run some software to really abuse the CPU and heat it up (like Prime 95, a suggestion on some websites), or to tug harder.
 I decided to gently tug harder.
-It is important here to make sure you are tugging completely vertically - any skew here will mess up the pins on the CPU, which is very bad news if you want to use it again.
-Luckily it came away safely (which considering I needed it again later was very important).
+It is important here to make sure you are tugging completely vertically - any skew here will mess up the pins on the CPU, which is bad news if you want to use it again.
+Luckily it came away safely (which considering I needed it again later was important).

 However, the CPU was now securely fastened to that cooler, and currently my plan was to use this cooler again.
 How could I get the CPU off the cooler?
 Well the HTC would clearly soften if there was a little heat present.
 I did not want too intense or focussed heat like a soldering iron.
 So I needed something more gentle with a large surface area.
 My choice was a travel iron on a low setting.